grscheller/scheller-linux-archive/grokRust/README.md

 ```
 Since I never intend to publish babyStrps, I will keep the name as is.

 This also created a Cargo.lock file.
-This file contains the configuration<br>
+This file contains the configuration
 of the last successful complilation of the project.
-I will add this file<br>
+I will add this file
 to the Git repo.

 Executable can be run from the commandline,